Non-destructive Depth-Resolved Characterization of Residual Strain Fields in High Electron Mobility Transistors using

-After specimen alignment, depth-resolved measurement of lattice plane spacing in the GaN buffer layer between source and drain at various positions on the two devices were performed (see Figs. \ref{fig:sample}a and \ref{fig:sample}b).
+After specimen alignment, depth-resolved measurement of lattice plane spacing in the GaN buffer layer between source and drain at various positions on the two devices were performed (see Figs. \ref{fig:sample}b and \ref{fig:sample}c).
 As part of this process, a double bounce silicon monochromator was placed into the path of the incoming X-ray beam and a platinum wire (100 $\mu$m diameter) was placed above the specimen (Fig. \ref{fig:geom}b).
 Using the adjustable monochromator, the energy (wavelength) at which specific diffraction events occur is determined.
 From this information, the lattice plane spacing $d$ of the lattice planes participating in a diffraction event are determined.
 As the platinum wire is scanned through the diffracted X-ray beam, the position of diffraction events along the incoming beam direction (depth through the specimen) is also determined.
 Diffraction images were collected while: (i) translating the specimen to different position along $\bm{x}^S$ and then at each position (ii) scanning the wire (500 nm step size) through the diffracted beam to a create a virtual aperture through image subtraction at (iii) a series of monochromator angles (incident X-ray energies).
 From this series of diffraction images varying sample position, wire position, and monochromator angle, two-dimensional maps of lattice plane spacing of (008) sets of lattice planes were reconstructed using the LaueGo software package.

 The (008) lattice plane spacing were then scaled by a factor of 8 to determine the spacing of (001) lattice planes, equal to the c-axis lattice parameter.
-Lattice strains $\varepsilon_{nn}$ were then calculated using Eq. \ref{eq:proj} and a GaN c-axis lattice parameter from the literature (see below).
+Lattice strains $\varepsilon_{nn}$ were then calculated using Eq. \ref{eq:proj} and a GaN c-axis lattice parameter from the literature.
+For lattice strain calculations, a nominal (001) lattice plane spacing of 5.1860~\AA \textvisiblespace was used for $d_0$.
+We note that there is a significant spread of reported lattice parameters in the literature generally ranging from 5.1855~\AA \textvisiblespace to 5.1865~\AA \textvisiblespace \cite{leszczynski1994thermal,leszczynski1996lattice,leszczynski1995lattice}.
+The choice of lattice parameter will scale lattice strains and even affect whether strains are interpreted as tensile or compressive.
+For this reason, lattice plane spacing along the c-axis direction and lattice strains are reported in tandem.
 Uncertainty for lattice strain measurements using DAXM has generally been determined to be less than $10^{-4}$.